pnnl/tesp/install/Linux/Ubuntu_build.rst

  make
  make install

-To build HELICS 2.0 with Python bindings:
+To build HELICS 2.0 with Python and Java bindings:

 ::